 Clearly, at any rate, mine is a controversial position today, because it implies in absolute terms that even the slightest change in the supply of money is “undesirable.”
-While undesirable may be a good word to conform to the common lay interpretation of that concept, it is exactly the wrong word to describe a sound objection to the policy of inflation.
+While undesirable may be a good word to conform to the common lay interpretation of that concept, it is precisely the wrong word to describe a sound objection to the policy of inflation.

 Real estate developers routinely tell me how they love inflation – because their properties go up in value while they’re developing them.
 There must be gold bulls, that underneath the surface at least, secretly worship inflation because they own a few gold stocks, or like to hoard bullion, and despite what they say in public (Kudlow is an exception).
 The same applies to many industries and segments of the economy.
 Most people must think they benefit from the inflation of money supply on one level or another, else there would be no sustainable mandate for it in a democracy.

-Yet most of these benefits are largely self-interested, and illusory.
+Most of these benefits are largely self-interested, and illusory.
 Or at least I claim they are.

-For, in a time where even some of the most ardent hard money types accept a degree of inflation as for one reason or another necessary or beneficial, or not worth disputing, where inflation has reigned almost year in and year out for more than a century, and where most economists both public and private impute some degree of validity to the concept, the assertion that inflation confers no economic benefit on society must also sound relatively reactionary, or outdated.
+For, in a time where even some of the most ardent hard money types accept a degree of inflation as for one reason or another necessary or beneficial, or not worth disputing, where inflation has reigned almost year in and year out for more than a century.
+Morover, where most economists both public and private impute some degree of validity to the concept, the assertion that inflation confers no economic benefit on society must also sound relatively reactionary, or outdated.

 Are we to believe that everyone else has got it wrong?
 How arrogant!

 Well, there’s more.
 The fact that everyone has got it wrong is partly deliberated.
 The theoretical framework for most policy is either Monetarist or Keynesian on some level.
-Indeed, our argument is basically that the credibility of the theoretical constructs used to justify inflationary policies rests not with their validity, but rather with their convenience to the interests of the proponents of easy social policies, which don’t benefit anyone.
+Indeed, our argument is basically that the credibility of the theoretical constructs used to justify inflationary policies rests not with their validity, but rather for their convenience to the interests of the proponents of easy social policies, which don’t benefit anyone.
 If making that charge is arrogant, so be it.

 We live in a world that is governed by the market’s laws, but which refuses to accept the market’s discipline.
-Instead we’ve erected huge institutions to challenge or control the market.
-Through shared interests we have come to accept their flawed theories, and related alchemy.
+Instead, we’ve erected huge institutions to challenge or control the market.
+Through shared interests, we have come to accept their flawed theories and related alchemy.

 But rather than reiterating the Libertarian and Austrian School argument that inflation confers no benefit whatsoever in the first place, I’d like to instead point out that I’ve found few instances where even the proponents of inflation (in terms of money and credit) are willing to argue directly that it confers a true economic benefit.

-It seems their preferred strategy is to ignore such arguments, and to redefine the concept of inflation such that it is okay to despise it without arguing against an expansion in money/credit.
+It seems their preferred strategy is to ignore such arguments and to redefine the concept of inflation such that it is okay to despise it without arguing against an expansion in money/credit.

-In other words, because inflation is generally defined as currency debasement or a quickening pace of increase in the general price level, rather than an increase in money supply, the debate over the benefits (or drawbacks) of money supply expansions specifically loses relevance.
+In other words, because inflation is defined as currency debasement or a quickening pace of increase in the general price level, rather than an increase in money supply, the debate over the benefits (or drawbacks) of money supply expansions specifically loses relevance.